Follow Companies through Social Networking Sites during Your Job Search

 Also, tweeting a link to your followers can help drive more traffic to a company’s blog.
 At the very least, the person in charge of social media will be grateful to you.
 Later, you can call in that favor to get an introduction to a hiring manager.

-Twitter: Make sure you’re following your target company’s Twitter account.
-Whether you have little interest in tweeting and doing other Twitter things, watching your target company’s Twitter posts can be insightful.
+Monitor Twitter: Make sure you’re following your target company’s Twitter account.
+Even if you have little interest in tweeting and doing other Twitter things, watching your target company’s Twitter posts can be insightful.

 Drop your target company into a private Twitter List so you can read all its updates at once without getting distracted.
 (A Twitter list is a folder you can create to put your contacts in.)
 Pay close attention to topics the company repeats, articles it links to, and people it retweets.
 All these activities are clues to what’s important to the company right now.